 - Grumpier Old Men (1995) as John Gustafson

 - My Fellow Americans (1996) as President Russell P. Kramer

 - Hamlet (1996) as Marcellus

 - 12 Angry Men (1997) as Juror #8

 - The Odd Couple II (1998) as Felix Ungar

-- The Legend Of Bagger Vance (2000) as Narrator
+- The Legend of Bagger Vance (2000) as the Narrator

 - Those Two Actors: Appeared in ten movies with his good friend Walter Matthau, although in one of them (JFK) they have no shared scenes.
 Matthau also starred in Lemmon's sole directorial effort, 1971's Kotch.